 - Improve natural light – larger windows create more natural light.

-- Use furniture to create anchor spaces for people who are based in the office full time and shared desk space for floaters.
-Remove banks of desks and create more space for group working in pods.
+- Use furniture to create anchor spaces for people who are based in the office full time and shared desk-space for floaters.
+Remove banks of desks and create more space for groups working in pods.

 Sign up to our newsletter